yRodrigo2219/covid-19-map/README.md

 ## Roadmap

 Only one thing is meant to change, and it is how the circle expands.
 At the moment its expanding at a power of two until it hits a threshold.
-With the current state of the pandemic, it needs some adjustments to make it proportional with how many cases are there and show precisely how affected some countries are.
+With the current state of the pandemic, it needs some adjustments to make it proportional with how many cases are there and precisely reflect how affected some parts of the world are.